ClangBuiltLinux/ClangBuiltLinux.github.io/readme.md

 * x86

-The following architectures are targetable from both LLVM and the Linux kernel and are supported and tested in limited configurations:
+The following architectures are targetable from both LLVM and the Linux kernel and are known to work in specific/limited configurations and supported on a best-effort basis:
 * mips
 * powerpc
 * riscv